FrankC01/pysui/doc/source/graphql.rst

 * ``with_string`` convert a GraphQL query string to a gql `DocumentNode <https://gql.readthedocs.io/en/stable/usage/basic_usage.html#>`_ and execute, returning a dictionary result by default
 * ``with_document_node`` will execute a gql DocumentNode and return a dictionary result by default
-* ``with_query_node`` will execute a ``pysui`` QueryNode and return a dictionary result if no ser_fn function is defined
+* ``with_query_node`` will execute a ``pysui`` QueryNode and return a dictionary result if no ``encode_fn`` function is defined
 * ``encode_fn`` is an explict callable for encoding a query result that takes a dictionary and returns Any.
 If specified along with a ``pysui`` QueryNode, it will override the encode_fn method

 ===============
 pysui QueryNode
 ===============

-pysui QueryNodes are predefined GraphQL queries that attempt to achieve parity with most pysui SDK Builders.
-However some may not be supported.
+pysui QueryNodes are predefined GraphQL queries that attempt to achieve parity with most pysui SDK Builders, however some may not be supported.

-pysui QueryNodes can take zero or more parameters depending on the query, and some provide paging control for large results.
+pysui QueryNodes (such as ``GetCoins`` above) take zero or more parameters depending on the query, and some provide paging control for large results.
 All pysui QueryNodes provide an ``encode_fn`` to encode the dictionary result from gql to a dataclass/dataclass-json class.
 This can be overriden as noted above.

 pysui QueryNodes leverage gql's `DSL <https://gql.readthedocs.io/en/stable/advanced/dsl_module.html#>`_ to construct queries, fragments and inline fragments.
-Once constructed, pysui QueryNodes can be submitted to the client ``execute_query`` method.
+Once constructed, pysui QueryNodes can be submitted to the client (SuiGQLClient or AsyncSuiGQLClient) ``execute_query`` method.

 When passing a QueryNode to ``execute_query`` a few things happen prior to submitting: